Sunsky-ha0/TBA/README.md

-# TBA
+# TBA: Electronic Structure Calculations via TBA
-Electronic Structure Calculations by Means of Tight-binding Approximation.
+For many materials, the electronic structure near Ferimi energy can be obtained by means of tight-binding approximations.
+Unlike DFT, which deals with the full electronic structure density, TBA considers the electronic wavefunctions as localized atomic-like orbitals.
+Tight-binding models not only have the ability to achieve high accuracy like DFT but also have lower computational cost.
+Here, I show some basic examples that I encountered during my study on TBA.